evnhf/groundwork-commons/README.md

 ## How It Works

-Each neighborhood runs nodes operated by different community members.
-These nodes:
+A neighborhood can start with a single node and add more nodes for resilience.
+When multiple nodes exist:

 1. **Continuously sync data** using multi-master replication
 2. **Provide redundancy** - if one node goes down, others maintain service
-3. **Require consensus** for moderation decisions (no single admin control)
+3. **Enable democratic governance** - consensus for moderation decisions (no single admin control)
 4. **Stay local** - all data remains within the neighborhood network
 5. **Support various hosting** - cloud VPS, self-hosted servers, or future mesh networks

 Members connect to any available node.
 The underlying infrastructure is invisible to everyday users.
+A single-node setup provides the same features without the redundancy benefits.

 ## Project Status